An elementary recursive bound for effective Positivstellensatz and Hilbert 17-th problem: Introduction

 \subsection{Organization of the paper}

+Since the paper is very long, a significant effort is made to keep the organization simple.

-This paper is organized as follows.
-In Section \ref{Weak.inferences} we describe the concepts of weak inference and weak existence and we show several examples of them, with degree estimates, which will be useful later on in the paper.
+In Section \ref{Weak.inferences} we describe the concepts of weak inference and weak existence and we include many lemmas showing examples of them, with degree estimates, which correspond each to a very simple mathematical fact.
+These lemmas are used a large number of times in the rest of the paper and can be considered as the basis steps we use to obtain our results.

+From Section \ref{section_ivt} to \ref{sect_elim_of_one_var} we develop weak inference versions of different theorems.
 In Section \ref{section_ivt} we give a weak inference version of the Intermediate Value Theorem for polynomials.
-In Section \ref{section_fta} we give a weak inference version of the classical Laplace's proof of the Fundamental Theorem of Algebra and finally get a weak inference version of the factorization of a real polynomial into factors of degree one and two.
+In Section \ref{section_fta} we give a weak inference version of the classical Laplace's proof of the Fundamental Theorem of Algebra and finally get a weak inference version of the factorization of a real polynomial into factors of degrees one and two.
 In Section \ref{sect_sylv_inertia_law}, which is independent from Section \ref{section_ivt} and Section \ref{section_fta}, we obtain incompatibilities expressing the impossibility for a polynomial to have a number of real roots in conflict with the rank and signature of its Hermite's quadratic form, through an incompatibility version of Sylvester's Inertia Law.
 In Section \ref{sect_elim_of_one_var} we show how to eliminate a variable in a family of polynomials under weak inference form.
+As said before, all these results may be of interest independent of our main results.
 Finally, in Section \ref{secMainTh} we prove Theorem \ref{Theoremfinal} and Theorem \ref{Theoremfinal17}.

+Each of Sections \ref{section_ivt} to \ref{sect_elim_of_one_var} contains a final theorem which is the only result from the section which is used outside the section, and it is used only in one of the remaining sections, as illustrated in the following diagram.

-An annex provides the details of the proofs of technical lemmas comparing the values of numerical functions which we use in our degree estimates.
+A final annex provides the details of the proofs of several technical lemmas comparing the values of numerical functions which we use in our degree estimates.

-Since the paper is very long, we indicate at the begining of Section \ref{section_ivt}, Section \ref{section_fta}, Section \ref{sect_sylv_inertia_law} and Section \ref{sect_elim_of_one_var} the final theorem of the section, which is the only result to be used out of the section.
+\paragraph{Acknowledgements} We would like to thank the anonymous referee for his/her relevant remarks.
+Special thanks to Saugata Basu for his linguistic advice.